Skip to main navigation Skip to main content Skip to page footer

 • Global Value Chains and Social Responsibility

-His research has been published in peer-reviewed journals such as the Journal of Development Economics, Industry & Innovation, and Technological Forecasting & Social Change.
+His research has been published in leading peer-reviewed journals including the Journal of Development Economics, Journal of Environmental Economics and Management, Journal of International Business Policy, Industry & Innovation, and Technological Forecasting & Social Change.
 In 2024, he received the Kiel Institute’s Best Paper Award together with Dr. Frauke Steglich.

-He is strongly committed to bridging academic research and policymaking.
-His policy advisory work includes studies and contributions for the European Parliament, the United Nations Industrial Development Organization (UNIDO), the German Federal Ministry for Economic Affairs and Climate Action, and the International Coffee Organization.
-During a research stay at the European Commission’s Joint Research Centre (JRC Seville), he deepened his perspective on the interface between research and industrial policy.
+He combines academic research with strong policy engagement.
+His work has informed studies and advisory contributions for institutions such as the European Parliament, UNIDO, the German Federal Ministry for Economic Affairs and Climate Action, and the International Coffee Organization.
+During a research stay at the European Commission’s Joint Research Centre (JRC Seville), he further strengthened his focus on the interface between research, industrial policy, and economic transformation.

 • Project